CoTestAccount/third-party-application/benchmark-instruction.md

 Example 1, a third-party application that functions as a mathematics editor for Google Spreadsheet:

 permission 1: send email as you.                                            -> excessive

-permission 2: edit your Google Spreadsheet that currently interacted with.-> no excessive
+permission 2: edit your Google Spreadsheet that currently interacted with.  -> no excessive

 permission 3: edit all your Google Spreasheet.                              -> excessive

+permission 4: delete your Google Spreadsheet that currently interacted with.-> excessive

+permission 5: create your Google Spreadsheet that currently interacted with.-> excessive

+permission 6: share your Google Spreadsheet that currently interacted with. -> excessive

 ---